-The US Open is heading back to Pebble Beach this year, which is generally where the tournament is held once a decade.
+The US Open is heading back to Winged Foot this year, which is a course that has held the US Open on five previous occasions.
 The US Open notoriously has a very difficult setup and I expect this year to be no different.
-Keeping your ball in the fairway and hitting to the safe spots on the greens will be key this year.
+The 2006 US Open at Winged Foot was won by Geoff Ogilvy with a score of +5.
+Keeping your ball in the fairway and hitting to the safe spots on the greens will once again be key this year.

 I’ve given four tournament winner picks below and I’m using the best odds from any of our top rated betting sites listed in the table below.

 |3||See Website for DetailsT & C Apply||Review||Visit|